 With that, Jennings stepped down out of the satellite truck and headed to the room where she’d been staying, looking about as she went in an effort to see if she could detect any clues as to what was about to go down, never realizing her focus was far too narrow, that the new threat to the Arizona Home Guard would come, quite literally, out of the blue.

-In the skies over Southwest Arizona
+In the Skies Over Southwest Arizona

-The exhalation Juanita Alvarez felt whenever the order to scramble sent her rocketing down the runway and up into a near vertical climb as her F-16 clawed its way skyward had been absent.
-So too was the sense of unfettered freedom she felt whenever she broke her bonds with the earth below.
+The exhalation Juanita Alvarez usually felt whenever the order to scramble sent her rocketing down the runway and up into a near vertical climb as her F-16 clawed its way skyward had been absent.
+So, too, was the sense of unfettered freedom she felt whenever she broke her bonds with the earth below.
 The mission she and her wingman were on this day was no drill, no weekend joy ride whose sole purpose was to log hours or sharpen their proficiency.
 Nor did the bogies they had been dispatched to intercept belong to a foreign power or a drug cartel.
-What she would do when the moment came, a moment that was growing closer every second was a still very much in doubt.
-It was not a question of how she could execute the maneuver her squadron commander had prescribed, it was a question of would she.
+What she would do when the moment came, a moment that was growing closer every second, was still very much in doubt.
+It was not a question of how she could execute the maneuver her squadron commander had prescribed, it was a question of “Would she?”

-Having reach operational altitude and leveled out, Alvarez turned her attention to making a quick check of her instruments before turning onto the heading that would lead them to an intercept of an inbound flight of bogies that had originated in California.
-She was in the midst of this when the voice of her wingman, using the call sign her squadron mates had tagged her with, sound in her ear.
+Having reached operational altitude and leveled out, Alvarez turned her attention to making a quick check of her instruments before turning onto the heading that would lead them to an intercept of an inbound flight of bogies that had originated in California.
+She was in the midst of this when the voice of her wingman, using the call sign her squadron mates had tagged her with, sounded in her ear.
 “Al, are you ready for this?”

 Looking up from her instruments, she glanced over to where Dickey Sinclair, an airline pilot in civilian life and her wingman on this day, had taken up station just off her right wingtip.
 With his sun visor up, she could clearly see he was staring at her, waiting for her to answer his plaintive inquiry.